Czeff/EmbroideryFileInfo/replit.md

 ## Overview

 This is a Flask-based web application that allows users to upload and analyze embroidery files in multiple formats (.pxf, .dst, .pes, .jef, .exp, .vp3, .hus, .xxx).
-The application extracts detailed information about embroidery patterns including stitch counts, thread colors, pattern dimensions, and other metadata using the pyembroidery library.
+The application extracts comprehensive technical information about embroidery patterns including stitch counts, thread colors, pattern dimensions, performance metrics, time estimates, and detailed technical specifications using the pyembroidery library.

+**Recent Enhancement (July 2025):** Added advanced technical analysis capabilities including:
+- Detailed stitch analysis (jump distances, thread efficiency, color changes)
+- Performance metrics (stitch density, estimated embroidery time)
+- Technical specifications (pattern complexity, software information)
+- Enhanced PXF file analysis with binary pattern recognition

 Note: Some .pxf variants (like PMLPXF format) may not be fully supported by pyembroidery and users are advised to convert such files to more compatible formats like .dst, .pes, or .jef.